Medical Tourism: Getting Medical Care or Medical Procedures done overseas

 Quality of care and health standards

-One of the main concerns of Australian medical and surgical bodies relating to medical tourism is that the burden of liability is often carried by the patient and not, as we have here, by the health practitioner performing the procedure.
+One of the main concerns of Australian medical and surgical bodies relating to medical tourism (or tourists travelling for medical care) is that the burden of liability is often carried by the patient and not, as we have here, by the health practitioner performing the procedure.
 With this in mind, the advice rendered includes ensuring all phases of the pre- and post-procedure are discussed in detail, as well as all risks relating to the intervention itself.

-The first step should be in ensuring there is a written agreement with the trip organiser or healthcare facility outlining the costs of treatment, care, accommodation and any necessary supplies (medications, dressings, implants).
+The first step should be in ensuring there is a written agreement with the trip organiser, hospital or healthcare facility outlining the costs of treatment, care, accommodation and any necessary supplies (medications, dressings, implants).

-How is post-op care and rehabilitation to be managed and where?
+How is surgery post-op care and rehabilitation to be managed and where?

 If an implant or prosthesis is to be inserted, is it genuine and reliable?
 Also consider that medications may be counterfeit or of poor quality in some countries.